RecExplainer: Aligning Large Language Models for Explaining Recommendation Models: Introduction

 Merging the advantages of both approaches, we introduce a novel method called \textbf{hybrid alignment}.
 This strategy effectively counteracts the hallucination issues associated with the intention alignment approach by incorporating both explicit titles and implicit embeddings in the prompt during training and inference stages.
-Thus, hybrid alignment facilitates a more robust and comprehensive understanding of the recommender model, ultimately enhancing the interpretability of the generated explanations.
+Thus, hybrid alignment facilitates a more robust and comprehensive understanding of the recommender model, ultimately enhancing the LLM to generate highly credible explanations.
 To validate the effectiveness of our proposed approaches, we conduct extensive experiments on three public datasets, examining their alignment effect and explanation generation ability.
-Empirical evidence demonstrates that LLMs can be successfully aligned to accurately reflect and comprehend the behavior of recommender models, highlighting their potential as a new type of surrogate model for interpretability in complex systems.
+Empirical evidence demonstrates that LLMs can be successfully aligned to accurately reflect and comprehend the behavior of recommender models, highlighting their potential as a new type of surrogate model for explaining complex systems.

-Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item We propose to align LLMs for recommender model interpretability, presenting a significant potential to advance explainable AI research by overcoming the traditional dilemma of requiring surrogate models to be simple for self-explainability. \item To enable efficient model alignment, we introduce two distinct approaches: behavior alignment and intention alignment, each providing unique benefits.
-Additionally, we present hybrid alignment, a method that combines the advantages of both approaches. \item We rigorously evaluate these alignment approaches on three publicly available datasets, demonstrating their effectiveness in both comprehension and explanation, ultimately highlighting the potential of LLMs as a new type of surrogate model for interpretable recommender systems. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item We propose to align LLMs for explaining recommender models, presenting a significant potential to advance explainable AI research by overcoming the traditional dilemma of requiring surrogate models to be simple for self-explainability. \item To enable efficient model alignment, we introduce two distinct approaches: behavior alignment and intention alignment, each providing unique benefits.
+Additionally, we present hybrid alignment, a method that combines the advantages of both approaches. \item We rigorously evaluate these alignment approaches on three publicly available datasets, demonstrating their effectiveness in both comprehension and explanation, highlighting the potential of LLMs as a new type of surrogate model for explaining recommender models. \end{itemize}